 Digital PR link building is the practice of producing newsworthy stories and data to earn attention and links from mainstream media publications.

-Whereas other link building strategies are quite limited in terms of the quality of links they can earn, digital PR link building is uniquely capable of earning the most coveted links in the world—links from the mainstream media.
+Whereas other link building and content marketing strategies are quite limited in terms of the quality of links they can earn, digital PR link building tactics are uniquely capable of earning the most coveted links in the world—links from the mainstream media.

 The authority of a website and the value of a link earned from it are equally expressed through a metric called domain authority.
 Websites with the highest domain authority are the most valuable link building targets.
 Though it’s important to note: link building strategists don’t discriminate against links from lower-tier websites.
-All links are warmly welcome.
+As digital PR professionals, all links are warmly welcome.

 Mainstream media publications tend to have some of the highest-ranking domains of all, based on their traffic and legacy.
 And it’s extremely difficult to be featured in these publications.
 This is where digital PR is superior to traditional PR—since we’re not trying to influence or convert prospects on the spot, we have the freedom to produce stories that are more relevant and interesting to journalists.

 We tend to see higher placement rates from these non-promotional stories.
 Each one of these helps strengthen a website’s overall visibility in Google searches.
-Websites start to see improved rankings for keywords they’ve targeted as part of their SEO strategy.
+Websites start to see improved rankings in organic search for keywords they’ve targeted as part of their SEO strategy.

 Which brings us back to the hidden value of media placements.
 They’re not just good for your brand, they’re excellent for your website.